EU AI Act for HR Tech Companies: What You Need to Know

 - Data governance practices: You must implement appropriate data governance and management practices, including documentation of data collection processes, data preparation operations (such as annotation, labelling, cleaning, and enrichment), and the formulation of assumptions about the information the data measures.

-For workforce analytics tools, the data governance requirements extend to employee performance data, engagement metrics, and any behavioural signals your system processes.
-You must be able to demonstrate that your data pipeline does not encode historical biases that would perpetuate discriminatory patterns.
+For workforce analytics tools, those data governance requirements reach into employee performance data, engagement metrics, and any behavioural signals your system processes.
+You have to be able to show that your data pipeline does not bake in historical biases that would carry discriminatory patterns forward.

 Bias Detection and Mitigation

-The AI Act does not treat bias as an optional concern for HR tech.
-Article 10(2)(f) specifically requires that training, validation, and testing datasets be subject to examination for possible biases that are likely to lead to discrimination.
-For HR AI systems, this obligation is particularly demanding because employment discrimination law in the EU is well-established and strictly enforced.
+The AI Act treats bias as a hard requirement for HR tech, not a nice-to-have.
+Article 10(2)(f) requires that training, validation, and testing datasets be examined for possible biases likely to lead to discrimination.
+For HR AI, that bar sits especially high, because EU employment discrimination law is decades old and enforced hard.

 Practical steps include: